Eszter Hargittai is Professor in the Institute of Mass Communication and Media Research at the University of Zurich where she

 the National Science Foundation, the John D. and Catherine T. MacArthur

-Foundation, the Russell Sage Foundation, Nokia and Google among others.
+Foundation, the Russell Sage Foundation, Nokia, Google, and Facebook, among others.

 She writes an academic career advice column at Inside Higher Ed